You Don't Think Between Thoughts

 We don't usually notice the gap because the next thought arrives quickly enough to create the impression of continuity.
 Like frames in a film.
 Viewed at speed, the stillness between them disappears entirely.
 The illusion of constant motion is complete.

-But the stillness is there.
+But the gap is there.

 You just haven't been looking there.

-The Illusion of the Continuous Thinker
+The illusion of the continuous thinker

 The mind doesn't run constantly.
 It pulses.